Operators on nonlinear metric measure spaces I: A New Laplacian comparison theorem on Finsler manifolds and a generalized Li-Yau approach to gradient estimates of Finslerian Schr\"odinger equation: Finsler metrics, tensors and Finsler metric measure spaces

-The following theorem is cited from Theorem 3.3 in \cite{Wu2015}. \begin{thm}[\cite{Wu2015}] Let $(M,F,d\mu)$ be a Finsler metric measure space and $r=d_F(p,\cdot)$ be the forward distance from $p$.
+\begin{thm}[\cite{Wu2015}] Let $(M,F,d\mu)$ be a Finsler metric measure space and $r=d_F(p,\cdot)$ be the forward distance from $p$.
 Suppose that for some $N>n$, the weighted flag curvature of $M$ satisfies $K^N\geq\frac{N-1}{n-1}c$, where $c$ is a positive constant.
 Then, for any vector field $X$ on $M$, the following inequality is valid whenever $r$ is smooth.
 Particularly, $r < \pi/\sqrt{c}$ when $c>0$.

 \end{thm}